The Get Up Kids: Musical style and influences

-Legacy and influence
+Legacy

-The Get Up Kids have had a lasting impact on the music scene, having been cited as inspirations to several prominent bands and artists, and one of the bands who shaped the sound of the emo genre ahead of its later mainstreaming with the "third wave" movement in the early 2000's.
+The Get Up Kids have had a lasting impact on the music scene, having been cited as inspirations to several prominent bands and artists, and one of the bands who shaped the sound of the emo genre ahead of its later mainstreaming with the "third wave" movement in the early 2000s.
 In a 2017 retrospective on Four Minute Mile, Vice Media said that "Along with bands like Lifetime and Hot Water Music, The Get Up Kids developed a sound that was certainly responsible for the future of emo.
 These were the bands that picked up where Jawbreaker left off, and each in their own way contributed to shaping the future chart-topping genre."

-The Get Up Kids’ greatest influence came at the beginning of the 2000s with the rise of bands like My Chemical Romance and Fall Out Boy, both of whom cite the Get Up Kids as a major influence, particularly their album Four Minute Mile.
+The Get Up Kids' greatest influence came at the beginning of the 2000s with the rise of bands like My Chemical Romance and Fall Out Boy, both of whom cite the Get Up Kids as a major influence, particularly their album Four Minute Mile.
 In a 2005 interview with Alternative Press, Fall Out Boy bassist Pete Wentz stated that the band had a significant impact on him and the rest of the band, saying "There should be a How To Be a Pop-Punk Kid starter kit with bands like Get Up Kids, so kids would know whose shoulders bands like us are standing on.
 Fall Out Boy would not be a band if it were not for The Get Up Kids."

-Blink-182 bassist and singer Mark Hoppus is a vocal fan, having proposed to his wife to The Get Up Kids song "I'll Catch You."
+Blink-182 bassist and singer Mark Hoppus is a vocal fan, having proposed to his wife to the Get Up Kids song "I'll Catch You."
 They were also a major influence on the rest of the band, even at their peak popularity around the release of Take Off Your Pants and Jacket.

-New Jersey-based act Midtown has stated in interviews that they were heavily influenced by The Get Up Kids, among other groups.
-The Early November band members were all fans of, and influenced by, The Get Up Kids.
+New Jersey–based act Midtown has stated in interviews that they were heavily influenced by the Get Up Kids, among other groups.
+Early November band members were all fans of, and influenced by, the Get Up Kids.
 The Early November song "Baby Blue" includes the line "I don't want you to love me anymore", a direct reference to the Get Up Kids song "No Love" both lyrically and melodically.
-The band Hellogoodbye have been vocal fans of the band and while on tour with Reggie and the Full Effect in 2007, two years after the breakup of The Get Up Kids, Hellogoodbye invited James Dewees and Matt Pryor onstage with them, and proceeded to back them in a cover of The Get Up Kids' song "Action & Action".
+The band Hellogoodbye have been vocal fans of the band and while on tour with Reggie and the Full Effect in 2007, two years after the breakup of the Get Up Kids, Hellogoodbye invited James Dewees and Matt Pryor onstage with them, and proceeded to back them in a cover of the Get Up Kids' song "Action & Action".
 The Canadian post-hardcore band Silverstein has cited the Get Up Kids as a major influence, and covered their song Coming Clean for a split 7-inch with August Burns Red in 2013.